wusai2333/trib/doc/lab1.md

 ## Requirements

-- When the network and the storage is errorless, RPC to your server should not return any error.
+- When the network and storage are errorless, RPC to your server should never return an error.
-- When the network has error (like the back-end server crashed, and the client hence cannot connect), your RPC client should return error.
-However when the server is back up running, your RPC client should act as normal again (without the need of creating a new client).
+- When the network has an error (like the back-end server crashed, and thus the client cannot connect), your RPC client should return an error.
+As soon as the server is back up and running, your RPC client should act as normal again (without needing to create a new client).
-- When the server and the clients are running on the lab machines, for each function call, the latency introduced by your RPC (comparing with direct local function calls) should be less than 0.1 second.
+- When the server and the clients are running on the lab machines, your RPC should introduce less than 0.1 second of additional latency.

 ## Turning In

 First, make sure that you have committed every piece of your code into the repository `triblab`.
-Then just type `make turnin` under the root of the repository.
-It will generate a `turnin.zip` that contains everything in your git repository, and will then copy the zip file to a place where only the lab instructors can read.
+Then just type `make turnin-lab1` under the root of the repository.
+It will generate a `turnin.zip` file that contains everything in your git repository, and then copy it away into an appropriate location for the lab instructors.

-## Happy Lab1!
+## Happy Lab 1!